Create a Workflow

 Now that we have gathered all the necessary values, we can create the final order, which will include the total payable price, any missing items, and a personalized message.
 To map these values for display in the workflow output, we'll utilize an Assign node.
 In the modal we will map all the information to output properties.

-To personalize the message shown to the customer, we will use a Switch node that checks for any items in the array created by the Append node.
 If any items are out of stock, their identifiers will be stored in this array.
-We will then use the contents of the array to craft a message for the customer, informing them about the unavailable items using Assign node.
-This ensures that the communication is tailored to each customer's order.
+The Switch node will direct the flow of the process based on the content of the array.
+We will then use the contents of the array to craft a message for the customer, informing them about the unavailable items using Assign node to create tailored messages.

 If any of the ordered items is missing, we can use the CONCAT function to generate a parameterized message that informs the customer specifically about the unavailable items:

 To get a complete view of how data appears at the end of the workflow, add End nodes right after the Assign nodes.
-When you run the workflow, youβll see the final data in each branchβs Inspect tab, showing the actual results once the rule has fully executed.
+When you run the workflow, youβll see the final data in each Endβs Inspect tab, showing the actual results once the rule has fully executed.
 This provides a clear, final snapshot of all processed data.

 In the next section, weβll test the workflow with some inputs to ensure itβs functioning correctly.
 Before proceeding, please double-check that all workflow nodes are fully configured and properly connected.